Thomas Van Orden: Personal life

 Suffering from depression during professional and financial troubles, he was divorced in the 1990s.
 In early 1992 Thomas Van Orden resided in Henderson, Texas, taking shelter at various locations, including First United Methodist Church and using the city library.

-At the age of 66, Van Orden died at a Temple, Texas, hospital and was buried at the Central Texas State Veterans Cemetery in Killeen.
+At the age of 66, Van Orden died at Temple, Texas, hospital and was buried at the Central Texas State Veterans Cemetery in Killeen.